YashaPushak/GPS/README.md

 GPS arguments fully instantiated.
 The worker will connect to the specified database to determine the location of these files, and then it will begin to query the database for target algorithm runs to perform.
 At this time, the original process will begin running the GPS master process.
-(Note, you can also start the worker process before the master process if you choose.)

-The entire process should take less than 5 minutes to run (often 1-3 on our machines).
-See examples/artificial-algorithm/readme.txt for more details on the scenario and the expected output from GPS.
+Normally, you would typically want to provide GPS with additional workers to distribute the work of performing target algorithm runs.
+There is no limit to the number of workers that GPS can use.
+You can continue to start as many worker processes as you like.
+However, since this scenario uses an artificial algorithm that requires virtually no time to perform the target algorithm runs, there is no benefit to doing so.

+The entire process should take about 60-90 seconds to run, although it occassionaly requires up to 5 minutes.
 While running, GPS will print information to the console on the current status of its run, including any time it updates the value of a parameter in the incumbent configuration.
 When it is done, you should see output similar to the following printed to